rabeehkp/PushNotificationwithFirebase/README.md

 ## Usage
  - install podFile
- - drag and drop firebase googlePlist to your project
+ - drag and drop firebase googleplist to your project